MaraRinn/WOLF-Tutorial/notes.md

 Total production required from Minmus will then be the minimum required to run 1 3.75m hopper of each building material:

-1. 5 Specialized Parts
+1. Specialized Parts x 5
    + 2 Refined Exotics
    + 2 x (2 Exotic Minerals, 3 Rare Metals)
    + 3 Silicon
-2. 1 Synthetics
+1. Synthetics x 1
-	+ 4 Exotic Minerals
+   + Exotic Minerals x 4
    + 1 Polymers
-3. 1 Alloys
+3. Alloys x 1
    + 4 Rare Metals
-4. 1 Robotics
+4. Robotics x 1
    + 5 Alloys
-5. 1 Electronics
+5. Electronics x 1
    + 5 Synthetics
-6. 1 Prototypes
+6. Prototypes x 1
    + 5 Robotics
    + 5 Electronics
    + 5 Specialized Parts

 Note that the required production of alloys and synthetics is mostly to support the Prototypes production chain.